 4. Expect Amazon Interviews to Deviate From Your Script

-Amazon interviewers are free to follow up and drill down at any point in time during your interview.
-This can seemingly de-rail the interview flow, but only if you're not prepared for it.
+Amazon interviewers are free to follow up and drill down any time during your interview.
+This can seemingly de-rail the interview flow, but only if you're unprepared for it.
 Treat your initial STAR story as a conversation starter.
 Be prepared to deviate from the narrative if the interviewer is interested in details that are not part of the story.
 Feel free to return the conversation to the original flow by using the trick from this post (the proactive approach) - e.g. "I was going to tell you how I brought my vision to life unless you have any further questions".
 Remember - preparing your situations in advance is a mechanism to rustle up memories about your career experience and bring them to the front of your mind.
-It is not a substitute for thinking on your feet and offering details that you did not originally plan for.
+It is not a substitute for thinking on your feet and offering details you did not initially plan for.

 5. Keep Your Amazon Interviews Conversational

 Candidates who are comfortable navigating their Amazon interviews in a conversational style will always come across as confident.
 While confidence is not a Leadership Principle that Amazon expressly tests for in interviews, it is a winning characteristic to demonstrate.